MohanedMohamedKhalil/Wild-Oasis/README.md

 ![](./app/icon.png)

-The Wild Oasis is a fancy getaway website with high-end cabins in nature where users can select cabins and reserve it made by : nextJs - nextAuth - Supabase
+The Wild Oasis is a fancy getaway website with high-end cabins in nature where users can select cabins and reserve it.

 ### Technologies